OpenLineage/OpenLineage/integration/airflow/README.md

 ### Airflow 2.1 - 2.2

+> **Note:** As of version 1.15.0, Airflow versions below 2.3.0 are no longer supported.
+The description below pertains to earlier versions.

 This method has limited support: it does not support tracking failed jobs, and job starts are registered only when a job ends.

 Set your LineageBackend in your [airflow.cfg](https://airflow.apache.org/docs/apache-airflow/stable/howto/set-config.html) or via environmental variable `AIRFLOW__LINEAGE__BACKEND` to